RC1140/rc1140.github.com/braindumps/dotjs.md

 interesting to me.
-There were a number of outstanding pull requests which seem reasonably easy to merge,  I think it would be useful to either decline them or push them forward to clean up the outstanding list (some of the pull requests are really old which really makes one wonder why they werent accepted).
+There were a number of outstanding pull requests which seem reasonably easy to merge,  I think it would be useful to either decline them or push them forward to clean up the outstanding list (some of the pull requests are really old which really makes one wonder why they weren't accepted).
 The has resulted in a huge number of forks (nothing wrong with that) but it would have been cool to have some of the feature in the core repo or least have the pull requests purged.
 This same issue is visible in the issues section (too many